 Userlytics’ advanced UX testing platform allows you to test your mobile app with target customers to ensure it is well designed, efficient, and meeting your customers’ needs.
-There are two different ways to conduct a user test of your mobile app on Userlytics’ platform: 1) within the Userlytics mobile app, or 2) through our app in-browser system.
+There are two different ways to conduct a user study of your mobile app on Userlytics’ platform: 1) within the Userlytics mobile app or 2) through our app in-browser system.

 Below, we’ll go over both the in-app method of testing your mobile app and the in-browser method to determine which one is best for your business needs.

-How Does Conducting an App Usability Test Within the Userlytics Mobile App Work?
+How Does Conducting an App Usability Study Within the Userlytics Mobile App Work?

-To create a Userlytics mobile app test, first select “Create New Test” from within the Userlytics client dashboard.
+To create a Userlytics mobile app study, first select “Create New Study” from within the Userlytics client dashboard.

 Next, define whether your participants will be testing your app on an iPhone or an Android device.

-Lastly, within the “Participants” section of the test builder, select “Smartphone” or “Tablet” as the device you would like participants to take your usability test on.
+Lastly, within the “Participants” section of the study builder, select “Smartphone” or “Tablet” as the device you would like participants to take your usability study on.

 What are the Pros of Testing my App within the Userlytics Mobile App?

-- Offers test participants a very realistic idea of how your app looks and functions in the real world, giving you valuable UX feedback and data
+- Offers study participants a very realistic idea of how your app looks and functions in the real world, giving you valuable UX feedback and data

 - Allows participants to test native app functions such as screen taps, zooming in and out, etc.